 - How to use all your run data

-- Best HR monitors (from watches to straps)
+- Best HR monitors for running (from watches to straps)

 Other watches you want to know about?
 Let me know!